 Spread the white sheet out on the floor.
 Explain that God asked Peter to go to the people he didn’t think were worth talking to about Jesus.
 It was uncomfortable for him and maybe he was scared too.

 Give everyone squares of material and pens.
-Play some reflective music and invite everyone to take have a quiet moment, asking God what he wants them to do.
+Play some reflective music and invite everyone to have a quiet moment, asking God what he wants them to do.
 Explain ways we can hear God – thoughts, pictures, Bible verses, words etc.

-Write or draw on their material what they have heard and place it on the larger sheet.
+Write or draw on their material what they have heard, and place it on the larger sheet.
 They can take the squares home to show their parents or carers.

 PRAYER – 5 mins